yasirmansoori/git-cheatsheet/readme.md

 git diff --staged -> compare staging area to last commit git rm <filename.ext> -> to remove a file directly from the directory git rm --cached <filename.ext> -> to remove a file directly from the directory and send it to untrack position
+git rm -f -> to delete forcefully a file from staged area and whatsoever